feast-dev/feast/docs/getting-started/quickstart.md

 The user can query that table of labels with timestamps and pass that into Feast as an _entity dataframe_ for training data generation.
 In many cases, Feast will also intelligently join relevant tables to create the relevant feature vectors.

-* Note that we include timestamps because want the features for the same driver at various timestamps to be used in a model.
+* Note that we include timestamps because we want the features for the same driver at various timestamps to be used in a model.

 {% tabs %}
 {% tab title="Python" %}